 Tunisians protest for right not to fast during Ramadan

-A Tunisian protester smokes a cigarette and holds a placard reading in French "Why is it bothering you?
-If you fast and I eat?" during a demonstration for the right to eat and smoke in public during the Muslim dawn-to-dusk fasting month of Ramadan, on June 11, 2017, in Tunis.
-TUNIS - Dozens of Tunisians demonstrated Sunday to demand the right to eat and drink in public during the Muslim fasting month of Ramadan and to protest against non-fasters being arrested.
+Dozens of Tunisians demonstrated Sunday to demand the right to eat and drink in public during the Muslim fasting month of Ramadan and to protest against non-fasters being arrested.
+There is no law against eating or drinking in public during Ramadan, but every year the issue comes to the fore in the North African country.

 Discussions